Healthy Whole Orange Almond Cake

 So when my mother huddled over a slice of this cake and said, “Oh no, if I keep eating I won’t be able to fit into my pants tomorrow … *takes bite* … but I can’t stop, it’s so good!”
 I was speechless.
 I rolled my eyes, picked my chin up off the floor and said “MOM, this is goood for youuu.”
 After I listed off the ingredients, she stopped hunching over her plate like a bear over her cub and proudly strut to the dinner table, healthy dessert in hand.

 A superbly soft and moist cake that… has no oil or butter?
 Yes.

 A perfectly sweet cake that… has no sugar added?
 Yes.

 This Healthy Whole Orange Almond Cake is heaven on a plate.
-Your tastebuds (and your waistline) will be so happy!
+Your tastebuds (and waistline) will be happier than ever!